 People with diabetes should consult their health care providers for individual guidelines on target blood sugar ranges that are best for them.
 The lowest safe blood sugar level for an individual varies, depending onthe person's age, medical condition, and ability to sense hypoglycemic symptoms.
 A target range that is safe for a young adult with no diabetes complications, for example, may be too low for a young child or an older person who may have other medical problems.

-More from our magazine: Spicy Pumpkin Pie
+More from our magazine: Heading Off Migraine Pain

 Because they are attuned to the symptoms, people with diabetes can usually recognize when their blood sugar levels are dropping too low.
 They can treat the condition quickly by eating or drinking something with sugar in it such as candy, juice, or nondiet soda.
 Taking glucose tablets or gels (available in drug stores) is another convenient and quick way to treat hypoglycemia.